Start by getting outside for a truly Canadian adventure? Here are eight ideas to help explorers and adventurers do just that in Hamilton Halton Brant.

 Frozen Niagara Escarpment waterfalls offer a unique challenge for rock climbers looking to try something new.
 When the weather permits, Hamilton Conservation Authority allows use of Tiffany Falls for this signature sport.
 Learn more about ice climbing at Tiffany Falls with One Axe Pursuits who can help you plan your ice climbing adventure.

 Hamilton’s captivating collection of over 100 waterfalls offers hikers endless options for day hikes that put these stunners front and centre.
-The Spencer Adventure is a day full of experiences as you hike from Dundas Peak along Spencer Gorge.
-Get complete hike details and download the Spencer Adventure brochure.
+An extensive network of nearby trails and hiking routes makes exploring this collection of natural stunners a breeze.
 Learn more about Hamilton’s waterfalls and discover other hiking options in Hamilton Halton Brant.

 If you’re looking for a rafting experience that’s more rapid than relaxing, you’ll want to book an early spring trip when high water on the Nith River near Paris produces exciting whitewater rafting with easy-to-moderate Class 1 & 2 rapids.
 Find an outfitter that specializes in rafting on the Grand River and discover other paddling adventures.

 The Dundas Valley is full of waterfalls, elevation changes and sweet singletrack riding for experienced riders only.
 The routes are easy to follow using rider generated maps on Everytrail, but aren’t well marked.
 You can also get a riding map from FreeWheel in downtown Dundas.